Sn3akySqu1d/CrazyControllers/README.md

 # Crazy Controllers

-# *Fully configurable machine learning computer interface flove and joystick*
+# *Configurable machine learning computer interface glove and joystick*

 ARE YOU FINDING GAMES TO HARD?
 DO YOU STRUGGLE WITH ALL THOSE EXTRA KEYS?